-- D. interference with water use practices near public recreation areas or water supply intakes.
+- - D. interference with water use practices near public recreation areas or water supply - The applicant shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPA/USDA, NRCS; 2011). - intakes.

-2. The applicant shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPA/USDA, NRCS; 2011).
+The applicant shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEFA/USDA, NRCS; 2011).

-3. Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state statutes, regulations and permit requirements with no discharge to waters of the State unless a permit has been issued by this Agency.
+Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state statutes, regulations and permit requirements with no discharge to waters of the State unless a permit has been issued by this Agency.
 Any backfilling must be done with clean material and placed in a manner to prevent violation of applicable water quality standards.

-4. All areas affected by construction shall be mulched and seeded as soon after construction as possible.
+All areas affected by construction shall be mulched and seeded as soon after construction as possible.
 The applicant shall undertake necessary measures and procedures to reduce erosion during construction.
 Interim measures to prevent erosion during construction shall be taken and may include the installation of sedimentation basins and temporary mulching.
 All construction within the waterway shall be conducted during zero or low flow conditions.
-The applicant shall be responsible for obtaining an NPDES Storm Water Permit prior to initiating construction if the construction activity associated with the project will result in the disturbance of I (one) or more acres, total land area.
+The applicant shall be responsible for obtaining an NPDES Storm Water Permit prior to initiating construction if the construction activity associated with the project will result in the disturbance of 1 (one) or more acres, total land area.
 An NPDES Storm Water Permit may be obtained by submitting a properly completed Notice of Intent (NOI) form by certified mail to the Agency's Division of Water Pollution Control, Permit Section.

-5. An individual Section 401 water quality certification will be required for any project where the District Engineer waives the stream length limitation of NWP 52.
+An individual Section 401 water quality certification will be required for any project where the District Engineer waives the stream length limitation of NNP 52.

-6. An individual Section 401 water quality certification will be required for any project that is not previously approved by a Section 401 water quality certification will be required for any project that is not previously approved by a Section 401 water quality certification will be required for any project that is not p
+An individual Section 401 water quality certification will be required for any project that is not previously approved by a Section 401 water quality certification issued by the Illinois EPA for a Federal Energy Regulatory Commission license or permit.